Pupillage at Ten Old Square

 Pupillage is usually divided into four periods of three months and is structured so as to provide our pupil with experience of all Chambers’ practice areas.
 Our pupil can expect to sit with at least four members of Chambers during their time with us.

-During the second six months, there will be opportunities for our pupil to undertake work of their own, usually on a pro bono basis.
+During the second six months, there will be opportunities for our pupil to undertake work of their own.

-Our twelve month pupillage carries with it an award of £60,000 payable in monthly installments in advance during the pupillage.
-Up to one quarter of the award may be drawn down in the year preceding pupillage.
+Our twelve month pupillage carries with it an award of £75,000 payable in monthly instalments in advance during the pupillage.
+Up to one quarter (£18,750) may be drawn down in the year preceding pupillage.

-Chambers operates an equal opportunity policy in selecting its pupil in accordance with applicable legislation, regulations and codes of practice.
-Ten Old Square is committed to equality of opportunity and to diversity amongst our members, clerks, staff, pupils and mini-pupils.
+Chambers operates an equal opportunity policy in selecting its pupils and tenants in accordance with applicable legislation, regulations and codes of practice.
+We are committed to equality of opportunity and to diversity.
+We welcome applications from all interested candidates, whatever their status or background.
+For a brief introduction to becoming a barrister, see https://youtu.be/fbHAx43tc-g.

-Chambers will also consider applications for unfunded pupillages, lasting for up to twelve months, from applicants who do not intend to practise at the English Bar.
-These unfunded pupillages do not form part of our recruitment system for tenants.
-We aim to provide unfunded pupils with both an enjoyable training and a full insight into the jurisdiction of England and Wales, while at the same time fostering our already extensive links with foreign jurisdictions.
-Such applications should be made by way of our Chambers’ application form and sent to the Unfunded Pupillage Secretary at email@example.com.
+Chambers will also consider applications for unfunded pupillages, lasting for up to twelve months.
+These unfunded pupillages do not form part of our recruitment system for tenants and unfunded pupils will not be offered tenancy at the end of their time in Chambers.
+Such applications should be made by way of our Chambers’ application form and sent to the Unfunded Pupillage Secretary at firstname.lastname@example.org.
 Applications should be headed ‘unfunded pupillage application’.
 The application process involves an initial interview, followed (if successful) by a piece of written work and a further interview.
-Chambers will apply its usual criteria for recruiting pupils but the unfunded pupil will not be considered for tenancy at the end of the pupillage.
-Any offer of an unfunded pupillage will be subject to Chambers obtaining a waiver in relation to the individual pupillage from the Bar Standard Board’s Pupillage Funding and Advertising Committee in respect of the obligations it imposes to fund pupillages.
+Chambers will apply its usual criteria for recruiting pupils.
+Any offer of an unfunded pupillage will be subject to Chambers obtaining waivers in relation to the individual pupillage from the Bar Standard Board’s Pupillage Funding and Advertising Committee in respect of the obligations it imposes to fund and advertise pupillages.

 Further information about unfunded pupillage can be found in our Pupillage and Junior Recruitment Policy.